Zurich Children’s Hospital

 ARGE KISPI

-The foundation slab is installed in the good load-bearing ground as a shallow foundation with local recesses.
-On the layers with lower load-bearing capacity, the building rests on the molasse with the aid of bored piles, which also serve as local buoyancy protection.
+The foundation slab is installed in the suitably load-bearing ground as a shallow foundation with local recesses.
+On the layers with lower load-bearing capacity, the building rests on molasse with the aid of bored piles, which also serve as local buoyancy protection.

-Between the two plots, a delivery and disposal tunnel beneath Lenggstrasse is planned.
+Between the two plots, a delivery and disposal tunnel beneath Lenggstrasse connects the buildings.
 Built using in-situ concrete, this structure with a shallow foundation is monolithically connected to the buildings at both ends, so as to eliminate differential subsidence in the transition zones.